pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   </figcaption>
 </figure>

+Citations are awkward on the Web.
+They don't fit the architecture.
+They get lost.
+They don't take advantage of the power of the Web.
+They are not a first-class citizen on the Web.
+They are an artifact carried over from the documents of the print paradigm.
+They're not good enough.
+Wikipedia has had to use several hacks to get cititions to not be totally of a nuisance!

 What would it look like if the [process of knowledge creation][mission] was modeled on the Web?
 What if you could look *inside* a given fact, and see how